oxheadalpha/nft-tutorial/README.md

 (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet (Carthagenet).

+**Disclaimer:** We highly recommend users read the additional resources above and take necessary precautions before following this tutorial and interacting with experimental technology.
+Use this tutorial at your own risk.

 ## Introduction

 ### What is FA2 (TZIP-12)?